A successful data management and BI strategy must answer some key questions, such as:

 - Ease of Use – Managing custom-coded ETL mappings is a complex process that requires deep development expertise.
 To save developer resources and transfer data from the hands of developers to business users, you need an ETL that offers an intuitive, code-free environment to extract, transform, and load data.

 - Data Transformations – The data transformation needs of a business may vary from simple transformation jobs such as lookups and joins to more complex tasks like denormalizing data or converting unstructured data into structured tables.
-Therefore, to cater to these data manipulation needs, top ETL tools you select should offer a range of both simple and more advanced transformations.
+Therefore, to cater to these data manipulation needs, top performing ETL tools you select should offer a range of both simple and more advanced transformations.

 - Data Quality and Profiling – You only want cleansed, accurate data to be loaded into your data repository.
 To ensure this, look for an ETL solution that offers data quality and profiling capabilities to determine the consistency, accuracy, and completeness of the enterprise data.